GauravvBhattarai/PovertyMeasurement/README.md

 This analysis utilizes primary survey data collected from slum communities in Delhi and Kolkata during 2022-2023.
 The dataset contains 409 household observations after excluding Mumbai from the original three-city survey.

-- <a href="https://github.com/GauravvBhattarai/PovertyMeasurement/blob/main/Data.dta">The data is available as a Stata (.dta) file at:</a>
+-The Data is available as a Stata (.dta) file at: <a href="https://github.com/GauravvBhattarai/PovertyMeasurement/blob/main/Data.dta">Dataset</a>

 The dataset includes household-level information on:
 - Demographic characteristics (household size, gender of household head, religion, caste)